 The Zhao Dong Block is extremely oil prone and oil is generally found wherever a suitable trap exists.
 Within the Block, 27 different stratigraphic levels are known to contain oil; 16 of these are currently productive.
 Oil is waxy with a low pour point and a low acid content.

 Zhao Dong Block

-The fields are currently producing and undergoing simultaneous continuous development.
+The fields produced and underwent simultaneous continuous development.
 Since acquiring the asset, the ROC-led joint venture drilled over 170 development wells in the block, installed two platforms adjacent to the existing Zhao Dong platforms and installed new facilities at C4.

 ROC initiated a continuous improvement process and established action teams to enhance teamwork, operating efficiency and cost effectiveness.

 Operatorship was transferred from ROC to PetroChina on 5 April 2015.
 ROC continues to play an active role in the ZD project and supports the new operator to ensure safety and efficient operation.

 On 28 August 2018, the Zhao Dong PSC Extension Agreement was signed by ROC and PetroChina to extend the Zhao Dong fields' production period from September 2018 to April 2023.
 During the extended production period, participating interests in production from future wells are PetroChina 75.5% and ROC 24.5%.

 A committed program of 24 new wells to be drilled in the first two years of the extended production period was completed by year-end 2020.
 ROC is only entitled to oil from any new wells drilled post 5 September 2018.